Electron identification and hadron discrimination using Cherenkov radiation in air and SiPMs: Comparison with simulation

 A qualitative comparison between the measured spectra and MC predictions is shown in Fig.~\ref{fig:sim_results}.
 In the left pad, the measured amplitude spectrum for protons with a momentum of 1.5 GeV/$c$ is compared with simulations.
 Here and in the following, the two histograms under comparison are normalized to the same number of entries.
 The measured spectrum shows a small peak at 3 SPADs which is not predicted by the toy MC.
 This discrepancy ($\sim 3\%$ of events with more than 2 SPADs) mainly arise from a small electron contamination in the proton sample selected by LGAD timing information, $\sim 2-3\%$; the remaining part may originate from events in which crosstalk affects more than one pixel, which is not included in the MC, or from particle near the border of two SPADs.
 In the same figure the right panel shows a comparison between measured amplitude spectra and simulations at a beam momentum of 10 GeV/$c$.
-At this momentum, the beam consists mainly of pions (30\%) and protons (70\%)\cite{vandijk}, with pions producing Cherenkov radiation in air, while protons remain below threshold.
-In this case, the agreement between the two distributions is qualitatively good and the problems noticed in the previous plot are less evident due to the higher number of SPADs firing.
+At this momentum, the beam consists mainly of pions (30\%) and protons (70\%), with pions producing Cherenkov radiation in air, while protons remain below threshold\footnote{As from \cite{vandijk}, the fractions used in this comparison are a simplification and the uncertainties of few \% may affect especially the null signal }.
+In this case, the agreement between the two distributions is overall satisfactory in terms of peak positions and relative populations, although discrepancies in the inter-peak and 0-signal regions are still visible.
 Finally, Fig.~\ref{fig:sim_results_2} compares the measured and simulated amplitude spectra for electrons at 1.5 GeV/$c$ : here too, the comparison shows good agreement.

+It should be stressed that this toy MC comparison is intended to provide a qualitative support to the interpretation of the experimental observations.
+A more detailed simulation, including a refined description of the electronic noise and baseline response, would be required for a fully quantitative assessment.